Bliksempie/fractured-world/chronicles/006-04-fragments-of-wisdom-australasia-and-surrounds.md

 -->
 ### The Darwin Lie

-**Midgame**: Extracted from intercepted state broadcasts marked “Internal Use Only.”
+**Midgame**: Extracted from intercepted state broadcasts marked "Internal Use Only."

-> "They didn’t turn the refugees away.
+> "They didn't turn the refugees away.
 They *locked them in*.
 And then they listened."

 *If analyzed, changes survivor trust logic toward military outposts, and modifies regional history notes in the Chronicle.*
 <!-- /fragment-meta -->